sgayou/rbasefind/README.md

 0x00002000 was the correct base address for this binary.

 For large binaries, the default scan may take too long.
-The search size can be dialed down via specifying a minimum string length. i.e.,
+The search size can be dialed down, at the expense of "accuracy", via specifying a minimum string length. i.e.,

 ```
 time ./target/release/rbasefind fw_all.bin -m 100